localstack/docs/content/en/Integrations/architect/index.md

 ### Deployment

 Now you need to start LocalStack.
-The services you need to start are
+For Architect to work properly, you need to start the following services in LocalStack (using the `SERVICES` [configuration option]({{< ref "configuration.md" >}})):
  - s3
  - ssm
  - cloudformation

-After LocalStack has started you can deploy your Architect setup via
+After LocalStack has started you can deploy your Architect setup via:
 {{< command >}}
 $ arclocal deploy
 {{< / command >}}

 ## Further reading

-For more architect examples, you can take a look at the [official architect docs](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/guides/custom-service-endpoints#localstack).
+For more architect examples, you can take a look at the [official architect docs](https://arc.codes).